MichaelLesirge/tic-tac-toe/README.md

 [Run Python game](https://www.programiz.com/python-programming/online-compiler/) (tic-tac-toe.py).
 [Run C++ game](https://www.programiz.com/cpp-programming/online-compiler/) (tic-tac-toe.cpp).
 Just copy and paste it into the main file and hit run.
+This only works with easly with the 1 file games.

 ## Plans

-This directory kind of empty currently but I am tring to learn C++.
-I also want to learn Java, C#, and Go at some point.
+I probbly wont make any new ones of these for a while so I can get better at the stuff I sort of know but when I do feel like learning a new langage it will probbly either be TypeScript, Go, C#, or maybe even Rust.